brimdata/zed/docs/zq/README.md

 The output format defaults to either ZSON or ZNG and may be specified with the `-f` option.
-The supported output formats include all of the input formats along with text and table formats, which are useful for displaying data but they do not capture all the information required to reconstruct the original data so they are not supported input formats.
+The supported output formats include all of the input formats along with text and table formats, which are useful for displaying data.
+(They do not capture all the information required to reconstruct the original data so they are not supported input formats.)

 Since ZSON is a common format choice, the `-z` flag is a shortcut for `-f zson.`  Also, `-Z` is a shortcut for `-f zson` with `-pretty 4` as